dhvogel/dhvogel.github.io/blog/why-serverless-vpc-access-exists.md

 Of course, Google added some special protections for this kind of connection, e.g. [Authorized Networks](https://docs.cloud.google.com/sql/docs/mysql/authorize-networks), but in general companies didn't like exposing their database to the public internet, because this new attack vector could violate policy around security posture, either internal or external (e.g. HIPAA/PCI).

 So this part of the system, while relatively small, was hugely important to the Serverless organization, because it supported workloads specifically for the largest customers who had the most sensitive data.
-This was an example of something that I did not know from the start.

 ## VPC Access Part I